xyimaging/xyimaging.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 This is **Xing Yao** (姚兴).
 I am a near-to-graduation CS Ph.D. candidate at [MedICL, Vanderbilt University](https://github.com/MedICL-VU), advised by [Prof. Ipek Oguz](https://www.vanderbilt.edu/vise/visepeople/ipek-oguz/).
+Before joining Vanderbilt, I obtained my master's degree at Duke University, advised by Prof. [Roarke Horstmeyer](https://bme.duke.edu/people/roarke-horstmeyer/), and my bachelor's degree at Xi'an Jiaotong University.

 I joined GE Healthcare as a summer research intern in 2024 and 2025, where I focused on developing **video generation models** for temporal ultrasound video super-resolution under large motion and noise, as well as **video segmentation foundation models** for high-diversity, multi-site ultrasound data.
-Before joining Vanderbilt, I obtained my master's degree at Duke University, advised by Prof. [Roarke Horstmeyer](https://bme.duke.edu/people/roarke-horstmeyer/), and my bachelor's degree at Xi'an Jiaotong University.

 I am particularly interested in building **reliable and robust AI systems** that can operate under real-world conditions.
 My research lies at the intersection of:
 - **Generative models for 2D/3D images/voxels and videos**
 - **Multimodal foundation models with uncertainty estimation/calibration**
 - **Vision-language models (VLM) and video reasoning**
-- **AI for healthcare**

 <span style="color: var(--global-theme-color); font-weight: bold;">
 I'm always open to research collaborations!
 If you're interested in working together, feel free to reach out at alexyao9977 [at] gmail.com!